 Designed to allow fourth-year students the opportunity to work on a research project with a forensic community agency under the supervision of a faculty member.
 Students must contact the Forensic Science placement officer before the end of the Winter term of third year.
-Open only to students in a Forensic Science program.
-Prerequisite: a minimum 75% cumulative average and 14.0 university credits, including at least 3.0 FRSC credits at the 2000 or 3000 level.
+Prerequisite: A minimum 75% cumulative average and 14.0 university credits including at least 3.0 FRSC credits at the 2000 or 3000 level.
+Open only to students in Forensic Science (single- or joint-major), Forensic Biology, or Forensic Chemistry.

-Forensic Biology